dhanshika-v/Dhanshika_Portfolio/Microsoft_Dynamics_365_Revamp.md

 ### 💡 **Solution**
 Embed a **Teams chat box** within the MD365 workspace to allow faster communication and ensure problems are solved efficiently.

+## Key Considerations:
+- Re-vamp of User Interface for Dynamics for Microsoft Tool
+- Integrated Chatbot

+## User Story:
+*"As a business customer I want to know who has access to my case information so, I can maintain privacy and confidentially of my personal information."*

+## Key Takeways:
+- One-stop shop for all things communication
+- Signficantly reduce SLA first resolution time with customer and collaboration time between interal engineers
+- A customized dashboard for engineers to work on cases and collaboration

+## Early Development:
+(No pictures for company confidently)
+- Dynamics 365 had a fixed layout
+- was not customizable for personal preferences
+- only presented intromation pertaining to the problem, no details like contact info or additional commentary to solve the presented problem
+- Support engineers had to manually contact the customers
+- There was a lack of ease in acess

+## Post Development
+### 💬 **TEAMS Chat Features**

+- **All TEAMS chat features are implemented** with **additional enhancements** 🛠️

+---

+### 🗂️ **Additional Information Access**
+- **View more** than just email & phone details 📧📱

+---

+### 🎨 **Customizable Interface**
+- **Personalize** the interface to match your preferences 🎛️